nodejs/node-addon-api/doc/function_reference.md

 ### Call

-Calls a referenced Javascript function from a native add-on.
+Calls a referenced JavaScript function from a native add-on.

 ```cpp
 Napi::Value Napi::FunctionReference::Call(napi_value recv, size_t argc, const napi_value* args) const;
 ```

 - `[in] recv`: The `this` object passed to the referenced function when it's called.
-- `[in] argc`: The number of the arguments passed to the referenced function.
+- `[in] argc`: The number of arguments passed to the referenced function.
 - `[in] args`: Array of JavaScript values as `napi_value` representing the arguments of the referenced function.